Consignment Items (Amps and

 The 4 X 10 version of the Deville had under-rated speakers

-vintage style tone at a good price, consider having us install a set of Jensen
+style tone at a good price, consider having us install a set of WGS G10C or

 tone, try the Eminence Ragin

 Cajun speakers.
-For a similar effect but with a bit more midrange, try
+For a similar effect but with a bit more upper midrange

 the Eminence Ramrod.